The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 "Hey, if you want to show appreciation to your team with food, we're happy to serve you."

 This plants the idea in their head.
-They might realize they forgot about those team-based or end-of-year events and decide to order.
-You can sow that seed.
+They might realize they forgot about team-based or end-of-year events and decide to order.
 It costs nothing and creates seasonal urgency.

 Loyalty focused on the main buyer